Combining Large Language Models and Symbolic Reasoning for Multi-Robot Temporal Planning through Explainable Knowledge

+This process is not fully automated, but relies on human-supervised steps, as detailed in Section~\ref{sec:kb}.
+Moreover, the generative models are used only for the generation of the \kb, while the planning task is purely symbolic.
+Using a Prolog \kb offers several advantages over directly generating an executable plan: \begin{enumerate}[nosep] \item The \kb contains a formal statement of goal and constraints, which facilitates the generation of formally correct plans (\textbf{R1}). \item A Prolog \kb is compact, human-readable, and queryable, enhancing the generation process \emph{explainability} (\textbf{R2}).
+As shown in Section~\ref{sec:kb}, we have developed a series of predicates to ensure that some rules are respected in the generated \kbs. \item The ability to encode and query rules supports modularity and reuse across tasks and implementations (\textbf{R3}). \end{enumerate}

+The two-phase construction of the \kb offers two principal advantages.
+First, it enables the reuse of an identical \HL conceptual structure across heterogeneous robotic platforms by requiring modifications only to the \LL actions and the associated mappings.
+Second, it mitigates the combinatorial complexity of planning by first synthesizing a \HL plan over a compact abstract representation and subsequently refining this plan into a sequence of \LL actions.

-The generation of plans follows three steps.
-In the first step, detailed in Section~\ref{ssec:toplangen}, a forward search is carried out starting from the initial state encoded in the \kb.
-Different combinations of actions are tested until a sequence is found that transitions from the initial state to the goal state.
-This sequence represents a totally ordered set of actions, but does not include timing information or account for resource-specific constraints.
+Plan generation follows three steps.
+In the first step, detailed in Section~\ref{ssec:toplangen}, a forward state-space search is carried out starting from the initial state encoded in the \kb.
+Actions are tried in the order they appear in the \kb (as per Prolog semantics), until the final goal state is reached.
+This yields a totally ordered set of actions, but does not include timing information.

-The second step, discussed in Section~\ref{ssec:poplangen}, utilises Prolog's capabilities to analyse causal dependencies between actions.
-Additionally, the \kb associates each action with the type of resource required for its execution (e.g., a \verb|move| operation might require a \verb|RoboticArm|).
+The second step, discussed in Section~\ref{ssec:poplangen}, utilizes Prolog's capabilities to analyze causal dependencies between actions based on their preconditions and effects.
 The outcome is a partially ordered plan, where sequencing constraints exist only between causally dependent actions.
-Resource-sharing constraints are not yet captured at this stage.